jonnew/Oat/README.md

-__Oat__ consists of a set of programs for processing images, extracting position information, and streaming data to disk and the network that communicate through shared memory.
-This model enables quick, scripted construction of complex data processing chains.
+__Oat__ is a set of programs for processing images, extracting object position information, and streaming data to disk and the network in real-time.
+Oat subcommands are independent programs that each perform a single operation.
+However, programs can communicate through shared memory.
+This allows a user to chain operations together in arrangements suitable for particular context or tracking requirement.
+This architecture enables quick, scripted construction of custom data processing chains.
 Oat is primarily used for real-time animal position tracking in the context of experimental neuroscience, but can be used in any circumstance that requires real-time object tracking.

 ### Manual
 Oat components are a set of programs that communicate through shared memory to